whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

 ## Your Money or Your Life (YMYL) Pages

-Some types of pages could potentially impact the future happiness, health, financial stability, or safety of users.
+Some types of pages or topics could potentially impact a person’s future happiness, health, financial stability, or safety.
 We call such pages "Your Money or Your Life" pages, or YMYL.
-The following are examples of YMYL pages:
+The following are examples of YMYL topics:

-- **Shopping or financial transaction pages:** webpages that allow users to make purchases, transfer money, pay bills, etc. online (such as online stores and online banking pages).
-- **Financial information pages:** webpages that provide advice or information about investments, taxes, retirement planning, home purchase, paying for college, buying insurance, etc.
-- **Medical information pages:** webpages that provide advice or information about health, drugs, specific diseases or conditions, mental health, nutrition, etc.
-- **Legal information pages:** webpages that provide legal advice or information on topics such as divorce, child custody, creating a will, becoming a citizen, etc.
-- **News articles or public/official information pages important for having an informed citizenry:** webpages that include information about local/state/national government processes, policies, people, and laws; disaster response services; government programs and social services; news about important topics such as international events, business, politics, science, and technology; etc. Please use your judgment and knowledge of your locale.
-Keep in mind that not all news articles are necessarily considered YMYL.
+- **News and current events:** news about important topics such as international events, business, politics, science, technology, etc. Keep in mind that not all news articles are necessarily considered YMYL (e.g., sports, entertainment, and everyday lifestyle topics are generally not YMYL).
+Please use your judgment and knowledge of your locale.
+- **Civics, government, and law:** information important to maintaining an informed citizenry, such as information about voting, government agencies, public institutions, social services, and legal issues (e.g., divorce, child custody, adoption, creating a will, etc.).
+- **Finance:** financial advice or information regarding investments, taxes, retirement planning, loans, banking, or insurance, particularly webpages that allow people to make purchases or transfer money online.
+- **Shopping:** information about or services related to research or purchase of goods/services, particularly webpages that allow people to make purchases online.
+- **Health and safety:** advice or information about medical issues, drugs, hospitals, emergency preparedness, how dangerous an activity is, etc.
+- **Groups of people:** information about or claims related to groups of people, including but not limited to those grouped on the basis of race or ethnic origin, religion, disability, age, nationality, veteran status, sexual orientation, gender or gender identity.
-- **Other:** there are many other topics that you may consider YMYL, such as child adoption, car safety information, etc. Please use your judgment.
+- **Other:** there are many other topics related to big decisions or important aspects of people’s lives which thus may be considered YMYL, such as fitness and nutrition, housing information, choosing a college, finding a job, etc. Please use your judgment.

-We have very high Page Quality rating standards for YMYL pages because low quality YMYL pages could potentially negatively impact users' happiness, health, financial stability, or safety.
+We have very high Page Quality rating standards for YMYL pages because low quality YMYL pages could potentially negatively impact a person's happiness, health, financial stability, or safety.

 ## Understanding Webpage Content